sts10/sts10.github.io/_posts/2023-02-21-cardware-passphrases.markdown

 The short answer to why I still choose to use colors rather than suits is that 2 cards out of a 52-card deck would correspond to a word list of 2,704 words.
 I argue that a 7,776 word list for use with dice is a better choice.
 And using 3 cards from a 52-card deck would require a list of 140,608 words, which is impractical for English.

 A longer answer is that 17,576 nicely clears something I call the ["brute force line."](https://github.com/sts10/tidy#the-brute-force-line)

+### Can I, a human, shuffle a deck well enough to ensure randomness?

+I admit I'm not sure.
+It seems much easy for most humans to roll a number of dice "well" than to shuffle and "randomly" pick out a single card.